StriveTogether’s Cradle to Career Network Convening

 An added complication is communities receiving multiple reports from multiple nonprofits.
 If the organization doesn’t aggregate the data, they have no idea whether or not different nonprofit organizations are serving the same clients or if the combination of programs and services is leading to improved outcomes.

-Founded as a cradle to career initiative in , Every Hand Joined in Red Wing, Minnesota set up a system so that all nonprofit partners of the school system are able to receive information on the academic progress of the students they serve.
+Founded as a cradle-to-career initiative in , Every Hand Joined in Red Wing, Minnesota set up a system so that all nonprofit partners of the school system are able to receive information on the academic progress of the students they serve.
 Just knowing which nonprofits were asking for this academic information helped the school district to understand how many nonprofit partners were serving their students.
 Every Hand Joined was able to learn how many out-of-school-time tutoring and mentoring programs students were attending.

 Why aren’t more communities trying to better understand how nonprofits are supporting school districts?
 Many communities struggle to get real-time data from nonprofits.
 Addressing this data challenge is our specialty.
 We are the pipeline of nonprofit data to community platforms so that communities can learn the most effective combination of programs and services students are receiving.
 It’s not just one school that transforms a student’s life.
 It takes many schools and nonprofits working together.
 One family could be served by five nonprofits and receive 10 program services.
 Understanding collective action is the game-changer.